How To Measure For Bigger Tires

 Again, it’s best to consult with an expert before making any changes to ensure everything is done properly and safely.

-There are a few things you’ll need to take into account when measuring for bigger tires.
+There are a few things you’ll need to take into account when measuring bigger tires.
 First, you’ll need to know the width of your current tires.
 You can find this information on the sidewall of the tire.